mossgreen/mossgreen.github.io/_posts/2020-06-06-Validations-in-Spring.md

 It picks up `@Validate` parameters first and it triggers validation.
 If it's absent, it looks for any parameters' annotation that start from `Valid`.

-That's why @Validated works for both DTO and parameters and DTO.
+That's why `@Validated` works for both DTO and parameters and DTO here.

 ```java
 package org.springframework.web.servlet.mvc.method.annotation;